-This article discusses Relationship Invoicing, which is a new, opt-in feature for a select group of merchants.
+This article discusses Relationship Invoicing, which is a new, opt-in feature for new sites.
 It is a replacement that unifies both Statements (automatic collection) and Invoices from "Invoice Billing" (manual collection).
-Request early access on this form.

 Invoice Consolidation is a feature of Relationship Invoicing where multiple subscriptions can be combined onto a single invoice paid in a single transaction.
 Chargify has long been able to handle multiple concurrent subscriptions for the same customer.
 But each subscription would be billed separately, resulting in multiple transactions on the customers card and multiple transaction fees for you.
 Invoice Consolidation improves the experience for your customers with multiple subscriptions.

 In order to consolidate invoices, you must first group your subscriptions so we know which to invoice together.